-Poppies Hotel – Historic and charming oasis among the chaos of Kuta.
+Poppies Bali – Historic and charming oasis among the chaos of Kuta.

 One of the very first hotels built in the region, Poppies features a subtle but appealing Balinese design.
 The gardens are sprinkled with fountains, bridges, goldfish-filled ponds, and thatched umbrellas with rattan chairs.
-Detached and hidden behind dense foliage, the gorgeous cottages feature a corner lounge, thatched roof, open-aired bathroom, and private porch facing flourishing gardens.
-The stylish pool, which is not unnecessarily oversized, is lined with shady palms and adjacent to a library, bar, and jacuzzi.
-Quietly secluded behind lofty stone walls and directly opposite the equally-renowned Poppies Restaurant, the hotel is only meters from an endless selection of shops, cafés, and bars, and 500m from the beach.
+Detached and hidden behind dense foliage, the gorgeous cottages feature corner sofas, thatched roofs, open-air bathrooms, and private patios facing flourishing gardens.
+The stylish pool is large, lined with shady palms, and adjacent to a library, bar, and jacuzzi.
+Quietly secluded behind lofty stone walls and directly opposite the equally-renowned Poppies Restaurant, the hotel is only meters from an endless selection of shops, cafés, and bars, and not far from the beach.

 Poppies – The Location

 - Address: No. 19, Poppies Lane I, Kuta.
 At the eastern end of Poppies Lane I in the southern part of Kuta, the major tourist region in Bali.

 - How to Get There: The only way to/from the airport is by metered taxi or chartered car with a driver.
 This takes about 15 minutes, depending on traffic.